 Camper Drop-Off and Pick-Up

 We are concerned about our camper’s safety not only at camp, but also in arriving and departing camp.
-It is very important that camp staff know the means by which each camper will arrive and depart each day.
-We ask parents to walk their child to the arrival and departure destinations each day (whether this is inside or outside).
+This summer, drop off and pick up will be curb-side.
+Parents will stay in their vehicle for sign in/sign out and will not enter the facility.
 If you are not available to pick up your child, only those people listed on the Emergency Form will be allowed to pick up your child from the program.
 A picture I.D. may be requested from you or anyone picking up your child.

 Contacting the Park District